 Of course, we also discussed the future of KiCad.
-With CERN backing the project, as well as other organisations (like Wit, which now employs Wayne full time to work on KiCad as its leader), and thousands of people contributing donations, I expect KiCad to grow and became perhaps the best open-source PCB tool.
+With CERN backing the project, as well as other organizations (like Wit, which now employs Wayne full time to work on KiCad as its leader), and thousands of people contributing donations, I expect KiCad to grow and became perhaps the best open-source PCB tool.

-Wayne spoke about his experience at the recent first KiCad conference (KiCon), and the future of KiCad.
+Wayne spoke about his experience at the recent first KiCad conference (KiCon) and the future of KiCad.

 Tech Explorations was a proud sponsor to KiCon :-).

 It was a lot of fun, and I wish I could have been there.
 I was working on my new ESP32 course at the time.

 Following is the transcript, if you prefer to read.

 [00:00:00] Peter: Wayne, good morning or good evening in your case.
 How are you?

 [00:00:05] Wayne Stambaugh: Hi, I’m fantastic.
 How about yourself, Peter?